Wounded soldiers tell trial of surviving Fort Hood massacre

 Prosecutors opted against bringing terrorism charges against Hasan, who could face the death penalty if all 13 officers on the jury find him guilty of premeditated murder.
 The U.S. military has not executed a service member since 1961.

-Hasan has not questioned any of the victims or rescuers, allaying concerns about the emotional distress survivors might feel if he cross-examined them.
+Despite pre-trial conjecture about the emotional impact of having Hasan cross-examine his victims, Hasan has not questioned any of the victims or rescuers.
+Instead their accounts have gone uncontested, bombarding the jury with angry tears and terrifying descriptions of the shootings.

-He interjected once to ask the judge to remind a witness she was under oath, and objected to one witness detailing the extent of his medical care after being shot.
+Hasan has questioned only two witnesses of the 37 witnesses, neither of whom was at the scene of the attack.

-The judge sustained his objection, agreeing the testimony was suitable only for the phase of the trial to determine the penalty, not the guilt or innocence phase.
-(Additional reporting by Lisa Maria Garza and Jana J. Pruet; Writing by Daniel Trotta; Editing by Grant McCool and Xavier Briand)
+(Additional reporting by Lisa Maria Garza and Jana J. Pruet; Writing by Daniel Trotta; Editing by Grant McCool)